#BuffySlays20: Sarah Michelle Gellar Pens Touching Show Anniversary Tribute

 “She’s a feminist challenge to gender hierarchy.
 Buffy may have been the Chosen One, but I was the lucky one,” she continued.

-Later in her Instagram post, Gellar specifically called out fellow Buffy brethren Whedon and executive producer Gail Berman for having enough faith “to give life to one of the greatest female characters ever created,” as well as costars James Marsters (Spike), Michelle Trachtenberg (Dawn Summers) and David Boreanaz, the man behind Angel, Buffy’s eternal vampire lover “for seven seasons of amazing performances.”
+Later in her Instagram post, Gellar specifically called out fellow Buffy brethren Whedon and executive producer Gail Berman for having enough faith “to give life to one of the greatest female characters ever created,” as well as co-stars James Marsters (Spike), Michelle Trachtenberg (Dawn Summers), and David Boreanaz, the man behind Angel, Buffy’s eternal vampire lover “for seven seasons of amazing performances.”

 Incidentally, actor Nicholas Brendon, who portrayed the wisecracking Alexander “Xander” Harris and has been attached to several alcohol-related and domestic violence issues throughout the years, as CNN notes, was not mentioned once in Gellar’s Buffy anniversary post.